Gates-Of-Time/FVProject-Boats/README.md

 ## EQEmu Boats

 This project helps add boat support to an existing eqemu server and database.
 It is currently built on a live dump from the Firiona Vie Project, but should be able to be applied to other eqemu dbs with minimal changes.
+These boats are designed to work with static AND dynamic zones.

 Currently the following boats are configured: